Copyright by Bogdan Konstantynowicz on 14 January 2026.

 Between 980 and 984, 'Swietoslawa' older [17/21 years old] married to Eric the Victorious, the King of Sweden.

-Most likely, it was a political marriage, aimed against Harald the king of Denmark, which was to allow Mieszko to strengthen his power
+Most likely, it was a political marriage, aimed against Denmark, which was to allow Mieszko to strengthen his power in Western Pomerania.
+The only known children from this marriage were Olof Skotkonung, later King of Sweden, and Holmfryda Eriksdotter.

-After the death of the Danish king Swen, their sons Harald and Canute came to Poland, asking their mother to return to
+After the death of the Danish king Swen, their sons Harald and Canute came to Poland, asking their mother to return to Denmark.
+The last certain fact of her life is her return to Denmark in 1016.
+Canute's mother probably accompanied him during his reign in England.

 Canute the Great (born 996/997, died 12 November 1035), the king of Denmark and Norway, had two sisters: